 It remains unclear, for example, whether the HPV infection leads to a more indolent cancer or the presence of HPV in tissue samples is more favorable pathology, she said.

-Important questions to be explored in future clinical trials, include: how best to select patients for less intensive treatment, the best way to check the status of HPV, and which method (eg, chemotherapy , Radiotherapy or surgery) it is best to opt for a de-escalation.
+Important questions to be explored in future clinical trials, include: how best to select patients for less intensive treatment, the best way to check the HPV status of, and which method (eg, chemotherapy , radiotherapy or surgery) it is best to opt for a de-escalation .

 Another question concerns whether the patients to participate in clinical trials, given the mortality rate of these cancers.